veuelive/veue/README.md

 Make sure any Ruby code you add or modify passes Rubocop.

 You do this by running `rubocop` on your console.
+To tell Rubocop to correct your syntax for you use `rubocop -A`

 The full docs are here: https://docs.rubocop.org/rubocop/1.3/index.html